grehan-freebsd/grub2-bhyve/README.md

     initrd /isolinux/initrd.img
     boot

-For OpenBSD, the command to load the kernel is 'kopenbsd'.
+For OpenBSD i386/amd64, the command to load the kernel is 'kopenbsd'.
 The "-h com0" option forces the use of the serial console - this should always be used with bhyve.
+The root device is specified with the "-r <sdX|wdX>" parameter.

-    kopenbsd -h com0 /bsd.mp
+    kopenbsd -h com0 -r sd0a /bsd
+    boot

+NetBSD/amd64 is booted with the 'knetbsd' command.
+Similar to OpenBSD, the "-h" and "-r" parameters should be used to specify a serial console and the root device.

+    knetbsd -h -r cd0a /netbsd
     boot

 FreeBSD/amd64 can be booted using the kfreebsd command.
 Note that grub will not automatically source any of the FreeBSD loader variable